OmidOmidian2025/Info/README.md

 Technical Summary:

 Seasoned C#/.NET developer with 8+ years of experience building scalable enterprise solutions.
-Expertise in cloud-native architectures (Azure/AWS), microservices, and performance optimization. asdfghjkl.peltaiys..gxotoigblreo.zxcvbnm Led 15+ projects from concept to deployment, reducing system latency by 40% and operational costs by 30%.
+Expertise in cloud-native architectures (Azure/AWS), microservices, and performance optimization. asdfghjkl.deovwinll.oeanda.hzkadrazxcvbnm Led 15+ projects from concept to deployment, reducing system latency by 40% and operational costs by 30%.
 Certified Azure Solutions Architect and Scrum Master.

 I will be posting interesting content and projects on this page soon....